RahatRezwan/influencer/README.md

-<h2>Influencer is a responsive ecommerce landing page using vanilla HTML, CSS and Media Query</h2>
+<h2>Influencer is a responsive ecommerce landing page using HTML, CSS and Media Query</h2>